Who Is Julián Castro?

-Castro supports "Medicare for All" and views this as his top priority if he were to be elected president.
+Castro supported "Medicare for All" and viewed this as the top priority of his campaign.
 During the September 2019 presidential debate, Castro criticized former VP and 2020 presidential contender Joe Biden, claiming his healthcare plan did not go far enough.

 "Barack Obama's vision was not to leave 10 million people uncovered," he said, addressing Biden on his healthcare plan.
 "He wanted every single person in this country covered.
 My plan would do that.
 Your plan would not."

-Castro wants to grant undocumented immigrants a pathway to citizenship, reconstitute ICE and border patrol agencies and change the current law so that illegal border crossings are no longer charged as a criminal offense but rather, a civil offense.
+Castro aimed to grant undocumented immigrants a pathway to citizenship, reconstitute ICE and border patrol agencies and decriminalize illegal border crossings.
 A vocal opponent of President Donald Trump's border wall expansion, Castro had one of the most viral moments at the June 2019 Democratic presidential debates, when, in his closing statement, he ended with: "On Jan.
 20, 2021, we'll say adios to Donald Trump."

-Castro wants to institute a comprehensive education program starting with universal pre-K. He's created a $150 billion dollar plan aimed to modernize high schools, increase the number of trade schools and offer tuition-free public college and vocational programs.
+Castro wanted to institute a comprehensive education program starting with universal pre-K. He created a $150 billion plan aimed to modernize high schools, increase the number of trade schools and offer tuition-free public college and vocational programs.

-Julián's identical twin brother is Congressman Joaquin Castro, who's been serving the 20th congressional district of Texas since 2013.
+Julián's identical twin brother is Congressman Joaquin Castro, who's been representing the 20th congressional district of Texas since 2013.
 Like his brother, Joaquin went to Stanford University undergrad and earned his law degree at Harvard University.
-Currently, Joaquin is his brother's campaign chair.
+Joaquin served as his brother's presidential campaign chair.